JuanIgnacioSobral/BaSP-M2023/README.md

 ## Future releases

-On future releases we will incorporate some server-user content as well as working with peers via GitHub.
+On future releases we will incorporate some more server-user content as well as working with peers via GitHub.